bunworks/bun-turbo-starter/README.md

 - **🎨 Modern UI**: Tailwind CSS v4 and shadcn-ui components
 - **🔐 Authentication**: Secure auth with better-auth
 - **💾 Database**: Type-safe database queries with Drizzle ORM + Neon
+- **📧 Email**: Beautiful email templates with React Email and Resend
+- **⚙️ Background Jobs**: Reliable job processing with Inngest and Trigger.dev
+- **� Enpvironment Variables**: Type-safe env validation with @t3-oss/env-core
+- **�  Deployment**: Optimized for Vercel with zero-config deployment
 - **📦 Shared Packages**: Reusable code across your monorepo

 > In this template, we use `@acme` as a placeholder for package names.
 Replace it with your own organization or project name using find-and-replace to change all instances of `@acme` to something like `@my-company` or `@project-name`.